 Troutbeck is a top choice for dog owners looking for staycations, check out what we have below.

 There are literally tons of dog friendly Troutbeck cottages dotted around the local area, from rustic village properties to fabulous countryside cottages.

-Lodges are a little harder to find, here is our top pick dog friendly log cabins in and around Troutbeck.
+Lodges are a little harder to find, log cabins in and around Troutbeck are very popular.
 These luxury retreats will be at the top of everyone’s getaway list.

 A good dog walking holiday here would not be complete without some pet friendly days out in Troutbeck and its neighbouring villages, hamlets and towns.
 A trip to the Lake District with Fido in tow is going to be a muddy paw and boot affair as you take to the tarns and woods and make for the summits that provide views of the lakes below and the distant peaks beyond.